Every surgical procedure is associated with specific risks and benefits. Liposuction risks include but are not limited to the following:

 A small number of patients may experience prolonged swelling after surgery.

 In some cases, indentations at the site of the liposuctioned areas may be visible.
+These may require correction with additional surgery.

 Although general anesthesia and sedation are very safe, all patients are screened for any personal or family history of anesthesia reactions.